Editor's note: Updated March 25 with the latest information on COVID-19.

 Both seasonal flu viruses (which include influenza A and influenza B viruses) and COVID-19 are contagious viruses that cause respiratory illness.

 Typical flu symptoms include fever, cough, sore throat, muscle aches, headaches, runny or stuffy nose, fatigue and, sometimes, vomiting and diarrhea, according to the CDC.
 Flu symptoms often come on suddenly.
 Most people who get the flu will recover in less than two weeks.
 But in some people, the flu causes complications, including pneumonia.
-So far this flu season, about 1% of people in the United States have developed symptoms severe enough to be hospitalized, which is similar to the rate last season, according to data from the CDC.
+So far this flu season, about 1% of people in the United States have developed symptoms severe enough to be hospitalized.
+And the overall hospitalization rate in the U.S. this season is 61 hospitalizations per 100,000 people.

-In a more recent study, considered the largest on COVID-19 cases to date, researchers from the Chinese Center for Disease Control and Protection, analyzed 44,672 confirmed cases in China between Dec.
-31, 09 and Feb.
+Another recent study, considered the largest on COVID-19 cases to date, researchers from the Chinese Center for Disease Control and Protection, analyzed 44,672 confirmed cases in China between Dec.
+31, 2019 and Feb.
 11, 2020.
 Of those cases, 80.9% (or 36,160 cases) were considered mild, 13.8% (6,168 cases) severe and 4.7% (2,087) critical.
 "Critical cases were those that exhibited respiratory failure, septic shock, and/or multiple organ dysfunction/failure," the researchers wrote in the paper published in China CDC Weekly.

 It's important to note that, because respiratory viruses cause similar symptoms, it can be difficult to distinguish different respiratory viruses based on symptoms alone, according to WHO.

-The death rate for COVID-19 appears to be higher than that of the flu.
+Though the death rate for COVID-19 is unclear, most research suggests it is higher than that of the seasonal flu.

-Even so, the death rate for COVID-19 varied by location and an individual’s age, among other factors.
-For instance, in Hubei Province, the epicenter of the outbreak, the death rate reached 2.9%; in other provinces of China, that rate was just 0.4%.
+Still, the death rate for COVID-19 appears to vary by location and an individual's age, among other factors.
+For instance, in Hubei Province, the epicenter of the outbreak, the death rate reached 2.9%; in other provinces of China, that rate was just 0.4%, according to the China CDC Weekly study.
 In addition, older adults have been hit the hardest.
 The death rate soars to 14.8% in those 80 and older; among those ages 70 to 79, the COVID-19 death rate in China seems to be about 8%; it’s 3.6% for those ages 60 to 69; 1.3% for 50 to 59; 0.4% for the age group 40 to 49; and just 0.2% for people ages 10 to 39.
-Nobody 9 and under has died of this coronavirus to date.
+No deaths in children under 9 have been reported.

 The measure scientists use to determine how easily a virus spreads is known as the "basic reproduction number," or R0 (pronounced R-nought).
 This is an estimate of the average number of people who catch the virus from a single infected person, Live science previously reported.
 The flu has an R0 value of about 1.3, according to The New York Times.

 Researchers are still working to determine the R0 for COVID-19.
-A study published Jan.
-29 in the New England Journal of Medicine (NEJM) estimated an R0 value for the new coronavirus to be 2.2, meaning each infected person has been spreading the virus to an average of 2.2 people.
+Preliminary studies have estimated an R0 value for the new coronavirus to be between 2 and 3, according to the JAMA review study published Feb.
+28. This means each infected person has spread the virus to an average of 2 to 3 people.

 It's important to note that R0 is not necessarily a constant number.
 Estimates can vary by location, depending on such factors as how often people come into contact with each other and the efforts taken to reduce viral spread, Live Science previously reported.